 In 2013 and 2014 the industry was faced with intense import competition, as evident in the collapse of margins across all the companies.
 The general collapse in margins in the sector led to some firms shutting down and selling their assets.
-Astral purchased some of these assets, most notably in 2014 when it purchased the assets of Kwazulu-Natal's Argyle Farms (Hedley, 2014) and Darling Farm Chickens in the Western Cape (Business Day, 2014).
-As previously mentioned, Quantum is in the process of selling its Gauteng abattoirs to Sovereign Foods, and has sold its abattoirs in the Western Cape to Astral (Magwaza, 2014).
+Astral purchased some of these assets, most notably in 2014 when it purchased some of the abattoir assets of Kwazulu-Natal's Argyle Farms (Hedley, 2014) and Darling Farm Chickens in the Western Cape (Business Day, 2014).
+Quantum has also sold its Gauteng abattoir to Sovereign Foods, and has closed its processing operations (abattoirs) in the Western Cape and entered into an agreement to supply live birds to Astral instead (Magwaza, 2014).